lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

 Terceiro, redes mais profundas são complexas e facilmente capazes de overfitting.
 Isso significa que a regularização se torna mais crítica.

-Batch normalization is applied to individual layers (optionally, to all of them) and works as follows:
-In each training iteration,
-we first normalize the inputs (of batch normalization) by subtracting their mean and dividing by their standard deviation, where both are estimated based on the statistics of the current minibatch.
-Next, we apply a scale coefficient and a scale offset.
-It is precisely due to this *normalization* based on *batch* statistics that *batch normalization* derives its name.

 A normalização em lote é aplicada a camadas individuais (opcionalmente, para todos eles) e funciona da seguinte forma:
 Em cada iteração de treinamento,